Aliases for SRSF1 Gene

 Previous HGNC Symbols for SRSF1 Gene

 This gene encodes a member of the arginine/serine-rich splicing factor protein family.
 The encoded protein can either activate or repress splicing, depending on its phosphorylation state and its interaction partners.
 Multiple transcript variants have been found for this gene.
 There is a pseudogene of this gene on chromosome 13. [provided by RefSeq, Jun 2014]

 GeneCards Summary for SRSF1 Gene

 SRSF1 (Serine/Arginine-Rich Splicing Factor 1) is a Protein Coding gene.
 Diseases associated with SRSF1 include breast adenoma and korean hemorrhagic fever.
 Among its related pathways are Translational Control and Gene Expression.
-GO annotations related to this gene include RNA binding and RS domain binding.
+GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is SRSF4.

 UniProtKB/Swiss-Prot for SRSF1 Gene